-Channel 4 has announced the cast for its upcoming prison drama Screw.
+Channel 4 has announced the cast and revealed a first look at its upcoming prison drama Screw.

 First announced in 2020, Screw is a six-part series created by BAFTA nominated writer Rob Williams (The Victim, Killing Eve).